lara-martin/Principles-of-AI/index.md

 Unless otherwise noted, you ARE allowed to work in pairs on the homework assignments and the paper presentation, and teams of 3-5 for the final project.
 You must clearly indicate the names of all people involved when submitting the assignment, attributing who did what for the assignment.
 Please note that you are **NOT allowed to collaborate on the midterm.**

+#### Technology Use
+You're allowed to use your computer in class since the clicker questions will be by phone or web browser (https://www.polleverywhere.com/), but be warned that I'm more likely to call on you and ask you a question if I see you're not paying attention. 😈

 Class materials have been borrowed from Dr. Chris Callison-Burch, Dr. Tim Finin, Dr. Cassandra Kent, Dr. Cynthia Matuszek, and Dr. Mark Riedl.
 Generative AI policy is borrowed from Dr. Frank Ferraro.